singhrahulbrijesh/customer-satisfaction-mlops/README.md

 ## 📙 Resources & References

-We had written a blog that explains this project in-depth: [Predicting how a customer will feel about a product before they even ordered it](https://blog.zenml.io/customer_satisfaction/).

-If you'd like to watch the video that explains the project, you can watch the [video](https://youtu.be/L3_pFTlF9EQ).

-## :thumbsup: The Solution

 In order to build a real-world workflow for predicting the customer satisfaction score for the next order or purchase (which will help make better decisions), it is not enough to just train the model once.

 Instead, we are building an end-to-end pipeline for continuously predicting and deploying the machine learning model, alongside a data application that utilizes the latest deployed model for the business to consume.